cozy/cozy.github.io/src/tutorials/selfhosting/administration/office.md

 ### Configure HTTPS for OnlyOffice

 Create a DNS entry for OnlyOffice targeting your server.
+This should be configured in the DNS server for your domain.
 For example:

     onlyoffice     1h     IN         A     <your_server_IP>